Sarbill/bill_resp/readme.txt

 git is a version manager system;
-git is a usefull tools;
+git is a free software;
+test modify;